leaningtech/labs/src/content/docs/cheerpj2/00-faq.md

 ## My application compiled with CheerpJ does not work and I see a cross origin error to a Google service in the console.
 What's going on?

 The cross origin message you see happens as part of our automatic bug reporting system and it is not the real error.
-Something else is making your application crash, please report a bug here: https://github.com/leaningtech/cheerpj-meta/issues
+Something else is making your application crash, please report a bug [here](https://github.com/leaningtech/cheerpj-meta/issues).

 ## Can I play Old School RuneScape using CheerpJ or the CheerpJ Applet Runner extension?